-- The W. 32nd Avenue and Arctic Boulevard intersection had a high volume of pedestrian and bike traffic, but very few people cross Arctic Boulevard at this location.
-Based on the results of a gap study we found that, during peak traffic volumes, gaps in traffic of sufficient length to allow safe pedestrian crossing are not present at this location.
-Other crossing locations of Arctic Boulevard were not analyzed as part of this project. - The W. 32nd Avenue and A Street intersection had the most pedestrian and bike traffic within the project area, however very few people seem to use the western A Street crosswalk, likely because there are no sidewalks on the west side of A Street. - The intersection for the Walmart parking lot at Calais Drive has a relatively high volume pedestrian and bike traffic, despite not having a marked crosswalk across Calais Drive. - A high volume of pedestrians were observed crossing the street near E. 33rd Avenue and Old Seward Highway.
+- The W. 32nd Avenue and A Street intersection had the most pedestrian and bike traffic • within the project area, however very few people seem to use the western A Street crosswalk, likely because there are no sidewalks on the west side of A Street. - The intersection for the Walmart parking lot at Calais Drive has a relatively high volume pedestrian and bike traffic, despite not having a marked crosswalk across Calais Drive. - A high volume of pedestrians were observed crossing the street near E. 33rd Avenue and Old Seward Highway.
 A parking lot serving the Moose's Tooth Restaurant is located across E. 33rd Avenue.
 High pedestrian traffic is potentially from people crossing the roadway to and from the restaurant.